Search

 3. Could not be lawfully purchased with funds from state instructional materials funds.

-“Gift, favor, or service” does not include staff development, in-service, or teacher training; or instructional materials, such as maps or worksheets, that convey information to the student or otherwise contribute to the learning process.
+4. “Gift, favor, or service” does not include staff development, in-service, or teacher training; or ancillary materials, such as maps or worksheets, that convey information to the student or otherwise contribute to the learning process.

 Education Code 31.152(b)-(d)

-A Board member commits a Class C misdemeanor offense if the Board member knowingly violates any law providing for the purchase or distribution of free instructional materials for the public schools.
+A Board member commits an offense if the Board member knowingly violates any law providing for the purchase or distribution of free instructional materials for the public schools.
 Education Code 31.153

 Adopted: 1/26/07